unum-cloud/ustore/README.md

 Common use-cases of UKV would be:

-* Python, GoLang, Java and other high-level bindnigs for RocksDB and LevelDB
+* Python, GoLang, Java and other high-level bindnigs for RocksDB and LevelDB.
-* Performant embedded store in the foundation of your in-house storage solution
+* Performant embedded store in the foundation of your in-house storage solution.
-* Document store, that is simpler and faster than putting JSONs in MongoDB or Postgres
+* Document store, that is simpler and faster than putting JSONs in MongoDB or Postgres.
-* Graph database, with the feel of NetworkX, speed of GunRock and scale of Hadoop
+* Graph database, with the feel of NetworkX, speed of GunRock and scale of Hadoop.
+* Low-latency media storage for games, CDNs and ML/BI pipelines.

 ## Backends